Mario7F/RHEL9/README.md

 This is a collection of notes I've recorded during my study.

 # Lab Setup
-Setting up servers to accomplish the task listed in the exam objectives
+Setting up server to accomplish the task listed in the exam objectives

 # Exam Prep
 Going through the exam objectives